 Bursting with significant landmarks, the Macleay Valley Coast has a unique history waiting to be discovered.
-No matter whether you’re visiting in the cooler months of winter or warming up in the spring, take a visit to these educational museums, towering monuments and hauntingly beautiful gaols, there’s plenty to do all that’s left is choose where to head to first
+No matter whether you’re visiting in the cooler months of winter or warming up in the spring, take a visit to these educational museums, towering monuments and hauntingly beautiful gaols, there’s plenty of historic sites to visit.

 Smoky Cape Lighthouse